 So each phoneme has around nine different possible graphemes on average and each grapheme has over three different possible sounds.
 There are over thirty just starting with the letter A (e.g. achieve, ache, arch, gas, was, later, water, banana, restaurant, lawyer, war, warren etc…)

 Here is an example of what I mean, with three simple words:

 If you have spent time teaching children to read you will know there is meant to be a “magic E” that makes the vowel say it’s name… well, count how many times that rule works in this example above!
 And why don’t these three words rhyme?!
 It makes life very hard for a child following the phonic rules they have been taught.

-Phonics experts will say “Ah yes!
-But these are an exception word.
+You might be thinking, “Ah yes!
+But that is an exception word.
 Most words follow the rules!”
 Sadly that is just not true.
 If you look at the paragraph above, I would say the following words are in some way tricky: you (x2), have (x2), to, know (x2), joys, word, why, doesn’t, rhyme, don’t, child, phonic and taught.
 So that is 16 words out of 45 (i.e. a third) in a random paragraph.
 Pick any paragraph and you will find the same pattern.

 So, what happens when a child is faced by this inconsistency?

 Well, many bright children will find a workaround.
 That usually means trying to remember as many words as possible by sight and using the context to fill in the gaps.
 That is why long words sometimes seem easier than short words; the context is a stronger indicator for a long word.

 Over the past 10 years, we have developed a process we call pictophonics.
 It is unique in the world at the moment, but in time it will be the way anyone learns to read, because it is just easier.

 Using pictophonics, we give the child the tools needed to decode any word with visual guidance.
 So they then start routinely decoding words and with practice that skill becomes second nature to them.
 It normally takes around 90 short lessons for that to kick in.